-Michel Lussier, has served as Chairman of the board of directors of the Company since 2007 and is also a co-founder of the Company.
-Mr. Lussier was also the Chairman of the board of directors and co-founder of the Company’s predecessor entity, Cardio3 SA, until 2008.
-Mr. Lussier recently founded Medpole Ltd, the North American satellite of MedPole SA, a European incubator for medical technology start-up companies located in Belgium, and serves as the Chief Executive Officer for the group.
-In this capacity, he is a managing director of Fjord Ventures, a Laguna Hills, California based medical technology accelerator / incubator.
-Since May 2014, Mr. Lussier has served as the Chief Executive Officer of Metronom Health Inc, an early stage medical device company created by Fjord Ventures, developing a continuous glucose monitoring system.
+Michel Lussier has served as Chairman of the board of directors of the Company since 2007 and is also a co-founder of the Company.
+Mr. Lussier founded Medpole Ltd, the North American satellite of MedPole SA, a European incubator for medical technology start-up companies located in Belgium, and serves as the Chief Executive Officer for the group.
+In this capacity, he is an advisor to Fjord Ventures, a Laguna Hills, California based medical technology accelerator / incubator.
+Mr. Lussier also serves as the Chief Executive Officer of Metronom Health Inc, an early stage medical device company founded by Fjord Ventures, developing a continuous glucose monitoring system.
 Prior to that, from 2002 to 2013, he worked for Volcano Corporation, where he served in a number of positions, most recently as President, Clinical and Scientific Affairs from 2012 to 2013, and prior to that from 2007 to 2012, Group President, Advanced Imaging Systems, Global Clinical & Scientific Affairs and General Management of Europe, Africa and the Middle East.
 Mr. Lussier obtained a Bachelor of Sciences degree in Electrical Engineering and Master’s degree in Biomedical Engineering at the University of Montreal.
 He also holds an MBA from INSEAD (European Institute of Business Administration), France.
 In addition to serving on our board of directors, he also serves on the boards of directors of several early stage medical devices companies.

 Christian Homsy Executive director

-Christian Homsy* has served as a member of the board of directors of the Company since 2007 and has been Chief Executive Officer (CEO) of Celyad since its foundation.
+Christian Homsy* has served as a member of the board of directors of the Company since 2007 and has been Chief Executive Officer (CEO) of Celyad from its foundation in 2007 until April 2019.
 Christian Homsy obtained his Medical Doctorate at the University of Louvain and holds an MBA from the IMD in Lausanne (Switzerland).
 Christian gained his business experience in senior research and development, marketing, business development and sales positions at Guidant Corporation, a leading medical device company active in the treatment of cardiovascular disease.
 He was also founder of Guidant Institute for Therapy Development, a landmark facility for physician and health care professionals' education that gained international recognition and praise.
 Before joining Cardio3 BioSciences, Christian Homsy was General Manager of Medpole, a European incubator dedicated to initiating the European operations for start-up companies in the medical device or biotechnology fields.
 He also holds a director mandate in Medpole SA.